swordfatih/CNtity/README.md

 ### Help

-Many functions you need for your ECS is provided in the helper class.
+Many functions you need for your ECS are provided in the helper class.

 Functions | Description
 ------- | -----------